-7.4 AbstractJobInfo Class
+7.4 JobInfo Interface

-A service provider implementation MUST either provide a concrete implementation of the AbstractJobInfo class or provide an alternative implementation of the JobInfo interface.
+A service provider implementation MUST provide a concrete implementation of the JobInfo interface.

 8. Security Considerations

 Security issues are not discussed in this document.
 The scheduling scenario described here assumes that security is handled at the point of job authorization/execution on a particular resource.
 Also, the Java 2 Standard Edition Runtime Environment applies a fine-grained security model that can be assumed to provide some measure of protection at the point of execution.